 LXR and FXR: The Yin and Yang of Enterohepatic Lipid Metabolism

-Within the nuclear receptor superfamily there exist a number of "orphan" receptors, whose physiologic functions and ligands are initially unknown.
+Within the nuclear receptor superfamily there exist several "orphan" receptors, whose physiological functions and ligands are initially unknown.
 The study of these orphan receptors has led to the discovery of new metabolic signaling pathways.
 For example, our work on the orphan receptors called LXR (the oxysterol receptor) and FXR (the bile acid receptor) has revealed the existence of an intricate signaling network that is regulated by feeding and governs cholesterol, bile acid, and fat metabolism.

 Our studies show that immediately after eating a meal, the LXR sensory system is activated in the liver by an increase in cholesterol, which turns on expression of genes that regulate two important metabolic pathways.
 The first pathway promotes the conversion of dietary fatty acids and carbohydrates into triglycerides, which are stored in adipose tissue as a future energy source.
 The second pathway promotes the elimination of excess cholesterol by transporting it out of the body and by metabolizing it into bile acids.

 During a meal, bile acids are released from the gallbladder into the proximal intestine to act as detergents to help digest food.
 Once a meal is finished, the bile acids are taken up in the distal intestine and recycled back to the liver.
 During this process, some of the bile acids bind and activate the FXR signaling pathway.
-We have shown that activation of FXR leads to the synthesis of a number of proteins, including the endocrine hormone FGF15 (fibroblast growth factor 15), which together feed back to the liver to repress bile acid synthesis, refill the gallbladder, and turn off the expression of LXR target genes.
-This elegant postprandial mechanism helps to reset the entire enterohepatic metabolic network for the next meal and thereby maintain normal homeostasis of cholesterol, triglycerides, and bile acids.
-Disturbances in the equilibrium of this network can cause overaccumulation of these lipids, leading to diseases such as fatty liver, cholesterol gallstones, atherosclerosis, and metabolic syndrome.
+We have shown that activation of FXR leads to the synthesis of several proteins, including the endocrine hormone fibroblast growth factor 19 (FGF19, also called FGF15 in rodents), which feeds back to the liver to repress bile acid synthesis, refill the gallbladder, and turn off the expression of LXR target genes.
+Further, FGF19 has been shown to have insulin-like effects in the liver that promote storage of glucose as glycogen.
+This coordinated postprandial mechanism helps to reset the entire enterohepatic metabolic network for the next meal and thereby maintain normal homeostasis of glucose, cholesterol, triglycerides, and bile acids.
+Disturbances in the equilibrium of this network can cause overaccumulation of these compounds, leading to diseases such as fatty liver, cholesterol gallstones, atherosclerosis, and inflammatory bowel disease.
 For this reason, new drugs that target LXR and FXR are now being considered as agents for treating or preventing these diseases.

 PPARα and FGF21: Burning the Midnight Oil

 In contrast to the fed state in which the body stores nutrients as fat, during fasting and starvation, the body switches to mobilizing its fat stores as a source of energy.
 This metabolic pathway is governed by PPARα, a nuclear receptor that is activated during fasting in the liver and is the molecular target of hyperlipidemic drugs known as fibrates.
-We have shown that one of the primary mediators of PPARα action is the endocrine hormone FGF21.
-FGF21 is a direct target gene of PPARα and promotes a number of fasting responses, including the liberation of fatty acids from adipose tissue and their conversion into ketone bodies in liver.
-In mice, FGF21 also induces torpor, an energy-conserving state similar to hibernation in which body temperature and motor activity are decreased.
-Previous work has shown that pharmacologic administration of FGF21 results in decreased serum glucose and insulin, lowered LDL (low-density lipoprotein) cholesterol, and weight loss.
-Together, these findings suggest that FGF21 might be used therapeutically to treat many of the clinical features associated with the metabolic syndrome.
-Finally, the regulation of FGF21 by PPARα builds on a paradigm established by us and others showing that a subclass of FGFs (including FGF15 and FGF23) function as endocrine hormones and are targets of other nuclear receptors (i.e., the bile acid and vitamin D receptors, respectively).
-This paradigm provides a mechanism for nuclear receptors to extend their biological actions to tissues in which they are not expressed and thereby coordinate complex physiological responses.
+We have shown that one of the mediators of PPARα action is the endocrine hormone FGF21.
+FGF21 is a direct target gene of PPARα, and in mice FGF21 promotes several of the body's adaptive responses to starvation, including the mobilization of stored fat and its conversion into ketone bodies, suppression of growth and female reproduction, and alterations in sleep/wake cycles.
+Work from several laboratories has shown that pharmacological administration of FGF21 to obese animals and humans results in the burning away of excess fat, accompanied by weight loss; lowering of serum insulin, triglycerides, and cholesterol; and (in mice) a marked increase in life span.
+Together, these findings suggest that FGF21 might be used therapeutically to treat many of the clinical features associated with metabolic syndrome.
+However, FGF21 also has several unwanted pharmacological effects, such as bone loss and elevated glucocorticoids.
+Understanding the basis for these different effects and their sites of action is an active ongoing area of study.
+At present, it appears that a majority of FGF21's actions are mediated through effects on the brain, thus defining a novel neuroendocrine circuit that governs nutrient metabolism.

 Of Worms and Men

 The discovery of the DAF-12 hormones may also have an important link to parasitic diseases such as hookworm, which infect nearly a quarter of the human population.
-The infectious state of the hookworm larvae is similar to the dauer state in C. elegans.
-Only when the hookworm is in the favorable environment of its human host does it exit the larval state and become a reproductive adult, suggesting that this process is governed by hormonal activation of the hookworm DAF-12 homolog.
-Our current work is focused on developing agonists and antagonists that target the parasite's DAF-12 receptor and interrupt its life cycle.
+The infectious stage of parasitic nematodes is similar to the dauer stage in C. elegans.
+Only when the parasites are in the favorable environment of their human host do they reactivate their developmental program and become reproductive adults, a process that is governed by hormonal activation of the parasites' DAF-12 receptor.
+Our current work is focused on developing agonists and antagonists that target the DAF-12 signaling pathway in parasites as a means of interrupting their life cycle.

-This work is done in collaboration with Steven Kliewer (UT Southwestern).
-Grants from the National Institutes of Health and the Robert A. Welch Foundation provided partial support for these studies.
+This work is done in collaboration with Steven Kliewer (UT Southwestern), with whom Dr. Mangelsdorf shares a laboratory.
+Grants from the National Institutes of Health, the Cancer Prevention Research Institute of Texas, and the Robert A. Welch Foundation provided partial support for these studies.